Who is a Choreographer?

 Scheduling one-on-one sessions and providing extra support where required.
 If you’re lacking in anything, practice it more because practice makes man perfect.

 Be responsible, you need to handle various administrative duties and paperwork.
-You should be able to make decisions about your career.
+Individuals who opt for a career as choreographers should be able to make decisions about their career.

 Types of a Choreographer

 Dance Teacher: Being a dance teacher allows an individual to remain active physically while sharing their knowledge with others.
 One can also remain creative through choreographing routines for choreography classes and performances regularly.
 It helps to know which age group one wants to teach, as some will require extra training or college degrees.
-This is a great option that helps extend the longevity of a dance career.
+These types of choreography option help extend the longevity of a dance career.
 Without dance teachers, the field of dance as we know it today would not exist.
 The choreography classes are generally populated by young dancers.

 Works for a Dance company or theatre: Experience in the dance world gives a thorough understanding of the art in general, and transitioning to a desk job is a good option to stay involved in the field if one desires to have a less physically active career.
 This is a great position for those who can organise budgetary finances, schedule meetings, rehearsals, or shows, organise fundraisers, and be a support to the artistic director and overall vision of the company.

 Yoga or Pilates Instructor: Yoga and Pilates are not only great conditioning supplements for dancers, but they also make wonderful second careers and additional income to full-time dancers.
 The language of dance crosses over well into these fields.
 The breadth of kinesthetic knowledge from dance training translates effectively when teaching these mind-body techniques.